IBM/CodeEngine/serverless-fleets/tutorials/inferencing/README.md

 ### Step 2 - Build the container image

-If you're interested review the code by looking at [src/app.py](./src/app.py), which downloads the LLM and generates the responses for the prompts on each line in the batch file.
+If you're interested, review the code by looking at [src/app.py](./src/app.py).

-Now, run the build script to run a Code Engine build to build a container image using and push it to the container registry of the current region.
+Now, run the `build` script to build a container image using Code Engine Build Runs.
+Code Engine will push the container image to the container registry of the current region.
 It uses the registry secret created by the sandbox script.
-The build process takes about 5-10 minutes.
+The build process takes about 15 minutes

 ```
 cd tutorials/inferencing